apache/doris/docs/en/docs/ecosystem/datax.md

 * **maxBatchRows**
   - Description: The maximum number of rows for each batch of imported data.
-Together with **maxBatchSize**, it controls the number of imported record rows per batch.
+Together with **batchSize**, it controls the number of imported record rows per batch.
 When each batch of data reaches one of the two thresholds, the data of this batch will start to be imported.
   - Mandatory: No
   - Default: 500000